 Our procurement fraud counsel is based upon deep substantive experience with:

-Represented a former government employee in a DOJ investigation concerning alleged violations of the procurement integrity act and the acceptance of illegal gratuities.
+We represented a former government employee in a Department of Justice (DOJ) investigation concerning alleged violations of the procurement integrity...